Thinklab-SJTU/Awesome-LLM4EDA/README.md

 ## Assistant Chatbot
+- **Users can interact with LLMs for knowledge acquisition and Q&A, providing user-friendly and easy-interactively assistant chatbot and bring us new interaction paradigm with EDA software.**
 1. ChipNeMo: Domain-Adapted LLMs for Chip Design
 2. New Interaction Paradigm for Complex EDA Software Leveraging GPT
 3. From English to PCSEL: LLM helps design and optimize photonic crystal surface emitting lasers